 With Kyle Walker, Benjamin Mendy and Danilo acquired in the summer, the midfielder looked set to assume his customary role.
 There was just one more event that would put the cherry on the icing on the cake.

-Now 26 years of age and an ineliminable fixture in Guardiola’s ostensibly unconquerable behemoth, De Bruyne is at the peak of his powers.
-His goal against Chelsea spoke of his nonpareil influence and further performances against Stoke and Arsenal have only solidified his early claims to become PFA Player of the Year.
+Now 27 years of age and an ineliminable fixture in Guardiola’s ostensibly unconquerable behemoth, De Bruyne is at the peak of his powers.
+His goal against Chelsea spoke of his nonpareil influence and further performances against Stoke and Arsenal helped cement Manchester City’s position on the way to the title.

 His sublime goals, flashy step-overs and 40-yard passes may make the headlines, but it is his consistent ability to make the football look so simple that makes him special.
 The bullish, stubborn characteristics remain but they are blended with lovely, almost poetic technique.

 De Bruyne was once dubbed “the modern Cruyff”’ by his under-21 manager at Genk and, in the words of the great man, himself: “Playing football is very simple, but playing simple football is the hardest thing there is.”
 When it comes to breaking down football’s complexities, there’s simply no one better.

 By Charlie Carmichael @CharlieJC93